imransadaejars/https-github.com-numankhan236-AI_Pakistan/README.md

 ## Credits

-This project is developed and maintained by [Your Name].
+This project is developed and maintained by me.
 It's inspired by the aim to promote AI awareness and education in Pakistan.

 ## License